donneypr/eecs4413_auction/backend/readmeTestingInstructions.md

 # GET ITEM DETAIL
 curl -i "$BASE/items/$ITEM_ID/" -b "$JAR"

+# BECAUSE YOU AREN'T ABLE TO BID ON YOUR OWN ITEM YOU HAVE TO DO THE FOLLOWING TO TEST BIDDING VV

 # BEFORE PLACING BID, OPEN NEW TERMINAL WINDOW AND, GET CSRF TOKEN AND SESSION ID (SEE PREVIOUS COMMANDS) LOGIN AS USER:testuser3 PASS:SecurePass1234!
 THEN REFRESH CSRF TOKEN (SEE ABOVE) NOW YOU CAN PLACE A BID

 # PLACE BID
 curl -i -X POST "$BASE/items/$ITEM_ID/bid/" \
   -H "Content-Type: application/json" \